-As the second largest city in Colorado, Colorado Springs is a city with over 100 neighborhoods, which means it has a very wide variety of areas to fit almost anyone’s specific needs.
+As the second largest city in Colorado, Colorado Springs is a city with over 100 neighborhoods, so it has a wide variety of areas to fit almost anyone’s specific needs.

-To better look at the city, it helps to divide it into basic regions (Southwest, South/Southeast, West, Northwest, Northeast, North, Powers, East, and Central) as seen in the map below.
+To better look at the city, it helps to divide it into basic regions (Southwest, South/Southeast, West, Northwest, Northeast, North, Powers, East, and Central) as seen on the map below.

-The above rental hotspot map from Truila shows that, generally, rent in The Springs is more expensive in the more centralized regions and gets less expensive as you move further from the center of the city.
+Generally, rent in Colorado Springs is more expensive in the more centralized regions and gets less expensive as you move farther from the center of the city.

-- Places like Skyway, Northeast Colorado Springs, and Southeast Colorado Springs fall more into a middle price-range meaning that rent here will run around $950 to $1,100 per month.
+- Places like Skyway, Northeast Colorado Springs, and Southeast Colorado Springsfall more into a middle price-range meaning that rent here will run around $1,000 to $1,500 per month.

 Where are people like me living in Colorado Springs?

-When trying to decide where to live, it’s difficult to know exactly what an area’s vibe is.
+When deciding where to live, it’s difficult to know exactly what an area’s vibe is like.
 Fortunately, Esri has developed their Zip Tapestry tool for doing just that!

-It’s incredibly intuitive.
-To demonstrate, we’ve searched the zip code for Downtown Colorado Springs (80903) and Esri pulled up the three largest demographic sections in the area along with a ton of other useful info.
+To demonstrate, we searched the zip code for Downtown Colorado Springs (80903) and Esri pulled up the three largest demographic sections in the area along with a ton of other useful info.

 Navigating The Springs

-As with many cities of this size, most people in The Springs are going to be getting around primarily by car, but that isn’t necessarily a bad thing.
+Like many cities of this size, most people in Colorado Springs are going to be getting around primarily by car, but that isn’t necessarily a bad thing.
 You should know about transportation options before moving to Colorado Springs (or, anywhere, for that matter).

-In general, commute times in Colorado Springs are pretty great, clocking in with a 22 minute average which is approximately 3 minutes shorter than the national average.
+In general, commute times in Colorado Springs are pretty favorable, clocking in at a 22-minute average.

 Even though roughly 88% of residents drive, Colorado Springs has a decent selection of alternative commuting options to choose from as well.

-Colorado Springs is sort of walkable, has decent biking infrastructure, and has very weak public transportation options.
+Colorado Springs is semi-walkable, has a decent biking infrastructure, and has weak public transportation options.

-The Springs has a 36 walk score which isn’t the worst, but it’s fairly weak compared to many major metropolitan areas.
+The city has a 35 walk score, which isn’t the worst, but it’s weak compared to many major metropolitan areas.